-There are exceptions to the fee schedule shown above, which generally are as follows: (a) fees for existing Registrant clients that are subject to a lower fee than shown above will remain at the lower fee; (b) fees for Registrant Wrap Fee Program are not subject to change; (c) fees for Family Office clients may vary based upon the scope of services; and (d) the Registrant may negotiate fees with any new advisors joining the firm who have established relationships with clients they bring to the Registrant which could result in their fees diverging from the above fee schedule.
+There are exceptions to the fee schedule shown above, which generally are as follows: (a) fees for existing Registrant clients that are subject to a lower fee than shown above will remain at the lower fee; (b) fees for Family Office clients may vary based upon the scope of services; and (c) the Registrant may negotiate fees with any new advisors joining the firm who have established relationships with clients they bring to the Registrant which could result in their fees diverging from the above fee schedule.
 See Item 5 for more information.